nszoni/ra_fw_core/README.md

     - `dbt deps` to load packages in your local copy
     - `dbt compile` to compile the project and see if your connection to the data warehouse works as expected
     - `dbt run` to materialize the models in your development schemas

+## Familiarize yourself with the framework
+This framework has built-in architecture, tooling and conventions.
+Here's a list of what you should get familiar with:
+- The [transformation and testing sequence](resources/transformation_testing_sequence_strategy.md) documents how we architect our dbt projects.
+- The [dbt coding convention](resources/dbt_coding_conventions.md) which hightlights all the coding's best practices and conventions we follow.
+- The [pull request template](pull_request_template.md) which tells you what's required before submitting a PR for review.
+- The [project's relase process](resources/release_process.jpeg) which gives an overview of how we merge and release new features.